ironiclensflare/train-console/README.md

 ## Usage

+You will need to [register and obtain an access token](http://realtime.nationalrail.co.uk/OpenLDBWSRegistration) for the OpenLDBWS API.
+Once you've done this set it as an environment variable called `LDBWS_TOKEN`

 To use the app, simply run it with two arguments - the [CRS codes](http://www.railwaycodes.org.uk/crs/CRS0.shtm) for the origin and destination stations.

 ```bash